symfony/symfony-docs/cookbook/service_container/scopes.rst

 it in the same scope (or a narrower one).
 Usually, this means putting your new service in the ``request`` scope.

-But this is not always possible (for instance, a twig extension must be in the ``container`` scope as the Twig environment needs it as a dependency).
+But this is not always possible (for instance, a Twig extension must be in the ``container`` scope as the Twig environment needs it as a dependency).
 In these cases, you should pass the entire container into your service and retrieve your dependency from the container each time you need it to be sure